StephenStaklinski/alphamissense_asns/README.md

 ### Questions

-If any issues arise using this basic repo that subsets AlphaMissense predictions for ASNS variant classification with particular focus on ASNSD variants curated from a literature search, then please contact me at staklins@cshl.edu.
+If any issues arise using this basic analysis that subsets AlphaMissense predictions for ASNS variant classification with particular focus on ASNSD variants curated from a literature search, then please contact me at staklins@cshl.edu.

-I am glad to assist others that are characterizing ASNS variants and could use assistance with the AlphaMissense dataset.
+I can assist others that are characterizing ASNS variants and can use assistance with the AlphaMissense dataset.

 ### Copyright and license